zzylos/jstetris-bot-for-multiplayer/README.md

 ## Firefox

-- Download latest release `jstris-bot-firefox.zip`
+- Download latest release `jstris-bot-firefox-multiplayer.zip`
 - Go to url `about:debugging`
 - Go to `This Firefox`
 - Load temporary add-ons and pick the .zip